klyngdal/PWGenerator/README.md

 The following tasks were done to meet these requirements:

-Created prompts using javascript for user to choose character length Created prompts using javascript for user to choose which characters they would like to include in their password: uppercase, lowercase, numbers, and/or special characters Created a randomizer based on user criteria to generate a password that matches the given criteria
+Created prompts using javascript for user to choose character length

+Created prompts using javascript for user to choosewhich characters they would like to include in their password: uppercase, lowercase, numbers, and/or special characters

+Created a randomizer based on user criteria to generate a password that matches the given criteria